remonlam/docker-wordpress-arm/README.md

 For this reason I've build the images on a [Asus Thinker Board](https://www.asus.com/us/Single-Board-Computer/Tinker-Board/) with 2GB of memory.

 ## Running the containers
-Befor running the containers make sure the directories has been created.
+Before running the containers make sure the directories has been created.
+The containers should be started in the following order: 1 MariaDB, 2 Wordpress and 3 Nginx

 ### Running the database;
 To run the database container, execute the following code;